EXPEL BLOG

 Blocking command-and-control (C2) communications

-• When our SOC identifies C2 communications during an incident, we’ll automatically block them upon creation of a remediation action in Workbench.
+• When our SOC identifies C2 communications during an incident, we’ll automatically block them upon creation of an automated security remediation action in Workbench.

 • Available for: Palo Alto Networks, Cisco Umbrella